-With a whopping 11,200 square feet of dining room to boast, the Nobu Hotel Restaurants at Caesar’s Palace is a popular place at The Strip to socialize while enjoying great food, specialty drinks and celebrity sightings.
+With a whopping 11,200 square feet of the dining room to boast, the Nobu Hotel Restaurants at Caesar’s Palace is a popular place at The Strip to socialize while enjoying great food, specialty drinks, and celebrity sightings.

-Located right in the heart of the hotel, this place is most-celebrated for its imported fresh Asian and Japanese fish and seafood.
+Located right in the hotel’s heart, this place is most celebrated for its imported fresh Asian and Japanese fish and seafood.

 Opt for the Teppanyaki tasting menu and see Chef Nobu’s signature food experience prepared at your Teppan table.
 Enjoy every bite as each piece is crafted right before your eyes and served with the Chef’s signature sauces.

 This experience allows you to taste the restaurant’s finest offerings presented exclusively to your table.

 In the mood for after-dinner drinks?
 Try Nobu’s exotic handmade sake lines from the Hokusetsu brewery in Sado Island, Japan.

 The Nobu lounge is the perfect spot to host parties and enjoy items that are exclusive to Nobu at Caesar’s.

 Las Vegas really is a foodie paradise for those visitors that want to have an exceptional dining experience, especially in the high-end dining scene.